JohnnyJem/SunshineWatchFace/README.md

 It uses [the final branch of Sunshine from Advanced Android App Development](https://github.com/udacity/Advanced_Android_Development/tree/7.05_Pretty_Wallpaper_Time "the final branch of Sunshine from Advanced Android App Development")

-The app synchronizes weather information from OpenWeatherMap on Android Phones and Tablets.
+The initial final branch synchronized weather information from OpenWeatherMap on Android Phones and Tablets.

 For this assignment I built a wearable watch face for Sunshine to run on an Android Wear device.